aiannacc/redditdb/README.md

 ```console
 python router.py
 ```
-to begin parsing the .zst files downloaded in the torrent and inserting the posts/comments into the database.
+to begin parsing the .zst files front the torrent and inserting their posts/comments into the database.
 Because the process is slow and CPU-bound, it is recommended to run multiple instances simultaneously.
 You can run as many processes as you have physical CPU cores.

 As the parsing proceeds, it tracks which .zst files it has already processed and writes them to the files
 ```console